animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 `start server` command.
 Your Spring Boot `@ClientCacheApplication` can still connect to the server regardless of how it was started.
-However, you may prefer to configure and start your servers by using the {sdg-name} approach since a properly annotated Spring Boot application class is far more intuitive and easier to debug.
+However, you may prefer to configure and start your servers by using the Spring Data for GemFire approach since a properly annotated Spring Boot application class is far more intuitive and easier to debug.

 </div>